-Automated Ballistic Comparison System "Balscan", experimental bullets, obtained from the same firearm at different times, remade firearm and handmade ammunition, ammunition, made of various metals and damaged bullets, collected from the crime scene.
+Automated Ballistic Comparison System known as "Balscan" was used.
+Experimental bullets were also obtained from the same firearm at different times.
+Remade firearm, handmade ammunition, and ammunition of various metals and damaged bullets were collected from the crime scene as well.

-Polygonal rifling, traditional (conventional) rifling, and smooth bore barrels
+Polygonal Rifling, Traditional (conventional) Rifling, and Smooth Bore Barrels

-In order to talk about the identification of projectiles, it is necessary to consider the types of barrels of firearms.
-Knowledge of this is essential, as it is necessary to determine, how identification studies on projectiles are generated.
-The formation of the mark on the projectile is done by the inner form of the barrel, consequently, both the inner surface of the barrel and the shape and size of the projectile is important.
+In order to address the identification of projectiles, it is necessary to consider the types of barrels of firearms.
+Knowledge of this is essential as it is necessary to determine how identification studies on projectiles are generated.
+The inner form of the barrel does the formation of the mark on the projectile.
+This means that the inner surface of the barrel as well as the shape and size of the projectile are significantly important.

-Shotguns are generally smooth-bored, although some older weapons were provided with a short length of rifling at the muzzle for use when firing solid slugs.
+Shotguns are generally smooth-bored.
+However, some older weapons were provided with a short length of rifling at the muzzle for use when firing solid slugs.
 This system of rifling was called "paradox rifling".
-Rifling consists of a series of spiral grooves cut into the inside surface of the bore of the barrel, and these are there to impart a spin to the bullet through its longitudinal axis.
-This gyroscopic effect stabilizes the bullet during its flight, preventing it from tumbling end over end and losing its accuracy.
-Identification of the type of rifle used in a barrel, and knowledge of how it is produced, can be highly significant for the investigation of a case and an interpretation of the results (Heard, 2013).
+Rifling consists of a series of spiral grooves cut into the inside surface of the bore of the barrel, and these are placed there to impart a spin to the bullet through its longitudinal axis.
+This gyroscopic effect stabilizes the bullet during its flight, which prevents it from tumbling end over end and losing its accuracy.
+Identification of the type of rifling used in a barrel and the knowledge as to how it is produced can be highly significant for the investigation of a case and the interpretation of the results (Heard, 2013).
 In this type of shotgun, it is possible to shoot bullets, pellets, and shots.
-The barrel channel of such a weapon is smooth, it does not have lands and grooves, and the projectiles do not undergo obturation when they enter the barrel channel, consequently, it is difficult to identify them by individual identification marks, it is almost impossible.
+The barrel channel of such a weapon is smooth as it does not have lands and grooves, and the projectiles do not undergo obturation when they enter the barrel channel.
+As a result, it is difficult to identify them by individual identification marks.

 Rifling in a barrel consists of "lands" and "grooves".
 The grooves are the depressions cut away by the rifling cutter.
-The lands are the portions of the barrel not touched by the rifling cutter and are, therefore, left standing proud.
-Some writers assign the invention of spirally grooved barrels to Gaspard Kollner, a gunsmith of Vienna, in the 15th century.
+The lands are the portions of the barrel that have not been touched by the rifling cutter and are, therefore, left standing proud.
+Some writers assign the invention of spiral grooved barrels to Gaspard Kollner, a gunsmith of Vienna, in the 15th century.
 Others fix the date at 1520 and attribute it to Augustus Kotter of Nuremburg.
-German weapons bearing the coat of arms of Emperor Maximilian I and made between 1450 and 1500 have spirally grooved barrels and are, in fact, the earliest identifiable rifled weapons.
-Both straight and spiral forms of rifling are encountered in early weapons, although it is generally accepted that the straight form of rifling was to accommodate the fouling produced in these early black-powdered weapons.
+German weapons bearing the coat of arms of the Emperor Maximilian I and made between 1450 and 1500 have spiral grooved barrels, which are the earliest identifiable rifled weapons.
+Both straight and spiral forms of rifling are encountered in early weapons.
+Nonetheless, it is generally accepted that the straight form of rifling was to accommodate the fouling produced in these early black-powdered weapons.
 The number of grooves encountered can be anything from a single deeply cut rifling, up to twelve or more in microgrooved rifling.
-The form of groove also varies, with square, round, triangular, ratchet, or even comma-shaped grooves.
-The actual number of rifling effect of the rifling (Heard, 2013).
+The form of groove also varies and could be square, round, triangular, ratchet or even comma-shaped grooves.
+The actual number of rifling grooves appears to have little influence on the stabilising effect of the rifling (Heard, 2013).